sisi-tarak/react-interview-questions/README.md

 40. ### Explain the difference between BrowserRouter and HashRouter in React Router?

-     Both are top-level components that provide routing context for your app. <br>
+     Both are top-level components that provide routing context for your app. <br> <br>
          - `BrowserRouter` (default): Uses the History API for cleaner URLs that don't include a hash (`#`).
-Requires server-side configuration for proper initial page load (e.g., setting up a catch-all route to serve the index.html).
+Requires server-side configuration for proper initial page load (e.g., setting up a catch-all route to serve the index.html). <br>
          - `HashRouter`: Fallback option for browsers that don't support the History API.
-Uses a hash fragment (`#`) in the URL, which might be less visually appealing.
+Uses a hash fragment (`#`) in the URL, which might be less visually appealing. <br>

      ```jsx
           import { BrowserRouter, HashRouter } from 'react-router-dom';